fsanzeni/fsanzeni.github.io/content/about/index.md

 ### Multiple Roles
 _2018 – Current_

-- At the [Near Future Laboratory](https://nearfuturelaboratory.com/), I led the design, development, and prototyping of a modern reinterpretation of the Casio F91W watch and handled hardware design for large-scale manufacturing.
+- At the [Near Future Laboratory](https://nearfuturelaboratory.com/), I am leading the design, development, and prototyping of a modern reinterpretation of the Casio F91W watch and handled hardware design for large-scale manufacturing.
 - At [Metalabel](https://www.metalabel.com/), I contributed to Web3 business development by building a distributed network of peers and developing custom ERC721-based tokens.
 - For [OPPO](), I developed next-generation bone-conducting headphones, focusing on concept development, rapid prototyping, and patent applications.
 - At [CERN IdeaSquare](https://www.oppo.com/), I supported the development of an open-source muon particle detector for earthquake early alert systems.